 A Beef Asian Bone Broth Soup with rice pho noodles topped with roasted Shiitake, spinach, carrots and scallions for a bowl filled with flavours and a touch of heat!

 It’s a recipe I wanted to do for a while: Asian Bone Broth Soup.
 It’s basically to simmer the thick beef bones and knuckles for at least 24 hours up to 3 days.
 This way, you’ll get all the goods and flavours from the dense bones.
 The process is pretty much the same as any broth… you sear the bones, add aromatics and wait.
 Yes… it’s that simple, although you must keep an eye on the liquid level and add some water when it goes too low.

 Once the broth is done, you can either drink it as it is or do anything with it; for this post, I’ve done an Asian flair broth.
 I gave the broth a little “pho” mix of spices with a few anise stars, cinnamon and pepper.
-Although unlike with pho soups, I didn’t mind the colour of the broth so I’ve added a carrot to it in order to give the final result a natural sweet touch.
+Although unlike with pho soups, I didn’t mind the colour of the broth, so I’ve added a carrot to it to give the final result a natural sweet touch.
 Once you finish the bone broth, you can quickly freeze it to use another time.

-The bone broth contained lots and lots of minerals as well as collagen, glutamine, glycine, and proline which have great healing properties for the gut and reduce inflammation.
-The gut is the core of your immune system, the one that regulates and fights against intruders you need to take good care of it.
-In other words, bone broth is what “oil” is to your car, you need it to help your body function properly.
+The bone broth contained many minerals and collagen, glutamine, glycine, and proline which have excellent healing properties for the gut and reduce inflammation.
+The gut is the core of your immune system, which regulates and fights intruders.
+You need to take good care of it.
+In other words, bone broth is what “oil” is to your car; you need it to help your body function properly.